DomingoGP/lazIdeStackBookmarks/Readme.md

 This add-on adds a menu entry in the view main menu and other in the search main menu.

-Go to main menu view StackBookmarks opvtion to view a dockable window.
+Go to main menu view StackBookmarks option to view a dockable window.

 You can assign shortcuts in the Tools->Options->Keymappings.